Common origin for black holes in both high mass X-ray binaries and gravitational-wave sources: Introduction

-Electromagnetic observations have revealed a population of BHs hosted in binary star systems (e.g., see \url{https://universeathome.pl/universe/blackholes.php} and references therein).
-Out of several known binary configurations hosting BHs, only high-mass X-ray binaries (HMXBs) can potentially lead to BH-BH mergers, as BH companion stars are massive enough to form a BH.
-Three BH HMXBs have such massive ($\gtrsim 20\msun$) companions: LMC X-1 ($\sim 30\msun$), Cyg X-1 ($\sim 40\msun$), and M33 X-7 ($\sim 70\msun$).
-BHs observed in these HMXBs have moderate masses: $10.9\msun$ for LMC X-1, $15.7\msun$ for M33 X-7, and $21.2\msun$ for Cyg X-1~\citep{Miller2021}.
-Spins of BHs in HMXBs are obtained with three methods (disk continuum fitting, reflection spectroscopy, and reverberation) and estimated spin values are generally high: $a_{\rm BH}=0.84$ for M33 X-7, $a_{\rm BH}=0.92$ for LMC X-1, and $a_{\rm BH}>0.9$ for Cygnus X-1 (see Tab.1 in~\citealt{Fishbach2021a}).
+Electromagnetic observations have revealed a population of BHs hosted in binary star systems\footnote{e.g. see \url{https://universeathome.pl/universe/blackholes.php} and references therein}.
+Out of several known binary configurations hosting BHs, only high-mass X-ray binaries (HMXBs) can potentially lead to BH-BH mergers, as BH companion stars are massive enough to form a BH. {There are only three} HMXBs known to have such massive ($\gtrsim 20\msun$) companions and {they have} moderate-mass BHs: { LMC X-1 with a $\sim 30\msun$ star and a $10.9\msun$ BH \citep{Orosz2009}; Cyg X-1 with a $\sim 40\msun$ star and a $21.2\msun$ BH~\citep{MillerJones2021}; and M33 X-7 with a $\sim 38\msun$ star and a $11.4\msun$ BH (\citealt{Ramachandran2022}; {revised down from the previous estimates of a $70\msun$ donor and $15.6\msun$ BH in \citealt{Orosz2007}).
+We note that the binary LMC X-3 is not a HMBXB since its stellar companion is less massive ($3.63 \msun$) than the BH ($6.98\msun$) \citet{Orosz2014} and will not form a BH anyway.}} The spins of BHs in HMXBs were obtained with two methods, namely: disc continuum fitting, {and reflection spectroscopy.
+Reflection spectroscopy is complex for soft state spectra (e.g. \citealt{Tomsick2018}), so here we focus on spin values from a disc continuum fitting.
+These are typically very high\footnote{{The spins attributed through various methods to LMXB BH vary from very low to very high values, sometimes for the same system \citep[e.g.][]{Reynolds2021}.
+However, on the one hand these binary systems are not BHBH binary progenitors, on the other, their evolutionary history is still a puzzle \citep{Wiktorowicz0914}.}}: \begin{itemize} \item Cyg X-1 $a_{\rm BH}> 0.95$ (e.g. \citealt{MillerJones2021,Gou2014} and \item LMC X-1 $a_{\rm BH}=0.92$ \citep{Tripathi0720,Gou2009} \item M33 X-7 $a_{BH} =0.84$ from the old black hole mass \cite{Liu2008,Liu2010}.
+However the newer, lower value gives $a_{\rm BH} = 0.7$ (this paper). \end{itemize} }